 Perhaps, if there’s something that this 3D printer lacks it is poor connectivity.
 It has no USB, Wi-Fi, Bluetooth, SD card or ethernet.

-Despite this, Markforged Metal X remains a good start if you are into metal 3D printing.
+Despite this, Markforged Metal X remains a good machine if you want to start printing with metal powders like stainless steel.

 Desktop Metal Studio 3D printer is the first office-friendly metal 3D printing solution.
 This will be a great addition to your devices in the office especially if you want to join metal 3D printing.